SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at University of Minnesota Twin Cities Medical School discussed a wide range of topics, including ethical scenarios, healthcare reform, personal attributes, and challenges in the healthcare system.
-Some respondents mentioned encountering questions about ethical dilemmas in a Multiple Mini Interview (MMI) format, potentially subject to a nondisclosure agreement, while others faced challenging inquiries about their motivations, problem-solving skills, and views on healthcare policies.
+Students said most difficult question asked at University of Minnesota Twin Cities Medical School discussed a wide range of topics, from ethical dilemmas and healthcare reform to personal attributes and career goals.
+Some respondents mentioned encountering an MMI format with questions related to nondisclosure agreements, while others highlighted challenging inquiries about specific obstacles faced, ethical scenarios, and opinions on healthcare systems.

 How long was the interview?